anjlab/csv2db/README.md

   - `row` -- JSON object representing key-value pairs of currently imported CSV row.
 Only columns that are in `columnMappings` will be present in this object.

 If the function referenced from context of `insertValues` or `updateValues` then `row` argument will be `null`.
+Note that primary key values will be transformed before being checked against the primary key in both `MERGE` and `INSERTONLY` modes, enabling transformation of primary key values.